omajid/omajid.github.io/archetypes/posts.md

 # Prep

 - What is my goal?
+What does "success" here look like?
 - Who is the target audience?
 - What constitues a good post?

 # Outline